AI Headshots and Team Photography for Austin Businesses

 Then someone else chimes in: "Can't we just use AI for headshots now?"

 It's a fair question.
 AI headshot tools have exploded in the last two years.
 LinkedIn reports that profiles with professional-quality headshots receive up to 21x more views and 9x more connection requests than those with low-quality or no photos.
-Separately, a 2024 survey by Photofeeler found that only 38% of AI-generated headshots were rated as "professional" by neutral evaluators -- compared to 84% of traditionally photographed corporate portraits.
+Separately, a 2024 survey by Photofeeler found that only 38% of AI-generated headshots were rated as "professional" by neutral evaluators: compared to 84% of traditionally photographed corporate portraits.
 Apps like Headshot Pro, Aragon AI, and dozens of others promise professional-quality corporate portraits from a few selfies.
 Upload five photos, pay $30, and get back polished headshots in multiple backgrounds and outfits.

 But here's what nobody tells you: the gap between "good enough for a LinkedIn profile" and "good enough for a brand that takes itself seriously" is enormous.
 And in a market like Austin, where your team page might be the first thing a potential client or hire sees, that gap matters more than you think.